 After the peak

 Past the peak, cannabis seems to enact its most potent synergy with magic mushrooms.
 Enhancing the already modified perception of time, the combination can greatly enhance the duration of lesser sensations and visuals.
 It can also help to damper any negative emotions that may accompany the waning hours of a trip.
-Finally, it can help slow thought and provide deeper context to contemplation of the recent experience.
+Finally, it can help slow thought and provide deeper context to the contemplation of recent experience.

 Ultimately, the combining of any two substances is best left to those who have experience individually with both.
 For those prone to anxiety or “bad trips,” cannabis is best left until the end or when the mushroom sensations are well under control.
-This prevents dulling the “come up” that can be so awe-inspiring among initiates, and further prolongs the visuals and thoughts the mushrooms provide.
+This prevents dulling the “come up” that can be so awe-inspiring among initiates, and further prolong the visuals and thoughts the mushrooms provide.

 For those seeking to enhance their experience, or explore more nuanced depths and heights, the combination of magic mushrooms and cannabis is a considerable suggestion.
 Applying cannabis to a fungal voyage can be a tactical way to enhance or inhibit sensations of all kinds.